LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/faas-for-messaging.md

 ### Callback commands

 You have the option to send callback commands back to the invoker.
-You can add multiple commands to the response as the functions can return an array or a single object.
+You can add multiple commands to the response as the functions itself can return an array or a single object.

-With the controller bot as the invoker you have the option to execute the following callback commands:
+With the controller bot as the invoker, as is the case for messaging events, you have the option to execute the following callback commands:

 * Send a message